Visit Mammoth Lakes

-Mammoth California is easily one of the most beautiful places I’ve ever visited, which makes it even more mind-boggling to me to imagine why I had never visited until nearly my third decade on this earth.
-In Mammoth, you’ll find jagged peaks cutting into the sky, sparkling alpine lakes waiting for you to jump in after a sweaty hike, and adventure waiting for you around every corner.
+Mammoth California is easily one of the most beautiful places I’ve ever visited, which makes it even more mind boggling to me to imagine why I had never visited until nearly my third decade on this earth.
+In Mammoth Lakes, you’ll find jagged peaks cutting into the sky, sparkling alpine lakes waiting for you to jump in after a sweaty hike, and adventure waiting for you around every corner.

 But first, a brief intro into Mammoth lakes

 Mammoth Lakes is located in the Eastern Sierras nestled right between Yosemite National Park and the Nevada border.
 It is approximately equidistant from both San Francisco and Los Angeles – about a 5.5 hour drive from each.
 If you’re driving from Sacramento like me, congratulations, you’ll save an hour and will only need 4.5 hours to reach it — and you can choose to drive through Yosemite, or through South Lake Tahoe, so your entire drive to and from Mammoth Lakes will be epic.

 Mammoth Lakes is a small town that has grocery stores, outdoor stores, restaurants, shops, etc – so don’t worry about bringing all your food with you.
 Gas however, is very expensive in Mammoth, so try to fuel up before reaching it, if you can.

 Mammoth Lakes sits at 7,880 feet, and if you’re driving through Yosemite, you’ll need to cross the highest pass in California to reach it – the Tioga Pass.
 Since the Mammoth Lakes altitude is so high, you might experience some altitude sickness, especially if you go skiing or go on hikes where you’ll be at an even higher elevation.
 Be sure to drink lots of water if you feel sick, and go to lower elevation if you have any symptoms of altitude sickness.